tshivaneshk/CTFQuest_OM3N/README.md

 # CTFQuest_OM3N
-writeups for CTFQuest conducted by SECE
+Writeups for CTFQuest Round 2 conducted by SECE